Bridge to let mortgages

 The property is being bought below market value (BMV) – If you’re securing a deal significantly under its open market value, the lender may lend against the market value, not just the purchase price.
 This can reduce or eliminate the need for a deposit.

-You offer additional security – If you’re willing to put up another property as collateral (cross-charge), many lenders will offer 100% bridging loans, even if the purchase is at full market value.
+You offer additional security.
+If you’re willing to put up another property as collateral (cross-charge), many lenders will offer 100% bridging loans, even if the purchase is at full market value.

-You’re an experienced investor with a strong track record – Some lenders are more flexible with professional landlords or developers, especially when the exit strategy is solid (e.g. a pre-agreed sale or refinance).
+You’re an experienced investor with a strong track record.
+Some lenders are more flexible with professional landlords or developers, especially when the exit strategy is solid (e.g. a pre-agreed sale or refinance).

-So while many borrowers will need a deposit of 10–25%, others may qualify for no-deposit bridging loans—especially when purchasing BMV properties or using multiple assets as security.
+So, while many borrowers will need a deposit of 10–25%, others may qualify for no-deposit bridging loans, especially when purchasing BMV properties or using multiple assets as security.

-Not necessarily.
+GET IN TOUCHNot necessarily.
 While some bridging loans can be repaid monthly, most are designed to offer flexible repayment options to suit different borrower needs and project types.
 There are three main ways interest can be handled:

 Rolled-Up Interest: The most common option.
-You make no monthly payments—interest is added to the loan each month and repaid in full at the end.
+You make no monthly payment, interest is added to the loan each month and repaid in full at the end.
 This is ideal for investors refurbishing or flipping a property with no income during the term.
 Lenders will want to see a clear exit strategy to ensure the full balance can be repaid.

 Serviced Interest: You pay the interest monthly, like a traditional mortgage.
 This reduces the total cost of borrowing and keeps the loan balance stable.
 It’s typically used when there’s rental income or other available cash flow, and lenders may carry out affordability checks to confirm you can meet the payments.